AgoraIO/agora_doc_source/en-US/markdown/live-streaming/start_live_standard_android.md

     import io.agora.rtc.models.ClientRoleOptions;
     import io.agora.rtc.video.VideoCanvas;
     ```
-2. Create the variables that you use to create and join an Interactive Live Streaming Premium channel.
+2. Create the variables that you use to join an Interactive Live Streaming Premium channel.

    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after `AppCompatActivity {`: